 With some luck, Adele took her PR battle scars and moved into advertising; her already unpredictable life changed forever.
 For this was what she always dreamed of since her Bewitched days – but now she could live it, sans witchcraft, for the most part.

 At some point, she met the love of her life and escaped to Miami, where she started a marketing consulting company.
 Adele’s passion for writing conjured three manuscripts in a series – all about the world of advertising.
 The trilogy is rife with vibrant fictional characters in Adele’s favorite city: L.A.
-Adele’s advice is to get into your pajamas and grab a glass of vino – these are meant to be entertaining!
+Adele has also received seven consecutive first place awards for her short stories – soon to be published in a collection!